Rocket Crashes Into Baghdad's Green Zone Near U.S. Embassy

 Associated Press reporters on the east side of the Tigris River, opposite the Green Zone, heard an explosion, after which alert sirens sounded briefly in Baghdad.

 Iraqi military spokesman Brig.
 Gen. Yahya Rasoul told The Associated Press that a Katyusha rocket fell near the statue of the Unknown Soldier, less than a mile from the U.S. Embassy.
-He said the military is investigating the cause but that the rocket was believed to have been fired from east Baghdad.
+He said the military was investigating the cause but that the rocket was believed to have been fired from east Baghdad.
 The area is home to Iran-backed Shiite militias.

 Shortly afterward the rocket launcher was discovered by security forces in the eastern neighborhood of Wihda, according to a security official who spoke on condition of anonymity because he was not authorized to speak to the media.
 The official also said the roads leading to the Green Zone were closed briefly for security reasons before they were reopened as normal.

 Iraq’s state-run news agency said a Katyusha rocket crashed inside the Green Zone without causing any casualties.
+The U.S. military confirmed an explosion in the zone without saying what caused it, but said there were no American or coalition casualties.

-As tensions escalate between the U.S. and Iran, there have been concerns that Baghdad could once again get caught in the middle, just as it is on the path to recovery.
+As tensions escalate between the U.S. and Iran, there have been concerns that Baghdad could once again get caught in the middle , just as it is on the path to recovery.
 The country hosts more than 5,000 U.S. troops, and is home to powerful Iranian-backed militias, some of whom want those U.S. forces to leave.

 American forces withdrew from Iraq in 2011 but returned in 2014 at the invitation of Iraq to help battle the Islamic State group after it seized vast areas in the north and west of the country, including Iraq’s second-largest city, Mosul.
 A U.S.-led coalition provided crucial air support as Iraqi forces regrouped and drove IS out in a costly three-year campaign.
 Iranian-backed militias fought alongside U.S.-backed Iraqi troops against IS, gaining outsized influence and power.